 Last summer, I visited la-la land and had a marvelous time romping around like a tourist!
-I worked with an amazing photographer and hung out with some IG favorites: fashionista804, kkarmalove, and lifesjules.
-My trip was super short so I didn’t get to connect with all my CA friends – I guess that means I have to go back soon!
-FYI, links to full posts are provided in the caption.
+I worked with an amazing photographer and hung out with some fashion blogger friends: fashionista804, kkarmalove, and lifesjules.
+My trip was super short so I didn’t get to connect with all my CA friends, but I guess that just means I have to go back again soon!

 5. Hosting Snobswap’s DC event + modeling for Fox news.

-I was stoked to co-host my first event in DC this year!
+I was beyond excited to co-host my first event in DC this year!
 “The Best of Snobswap” was such a blast – the h’orderves were delish and the space (Malmaison) was super cute.
-I had the opportunity to connect with local consignment boutiques and mingle with fashionable DMV-ers.
+I had the opportunity to connect with local consignment boutiques and mingle with other fashion blogger buddies.
 I represented Ella Rue and wore Alexis and James Jeans to the event.
 Also, I made my first official TV appearance as a fashion blogger/model on Fox news to help promote the event!
 I’ve been featured/interviewed on TV for my music several times in the past so I thought I’d feel fine, but I was surprisingly nervous.
 I guess jitters don’t fade with time, ha!

 6. Creating my youtube channel + making videos/recording with Blue Griffin.

 Ok, I know my youtube channel only has ONE video, but that’s going to change very soon!
 I actually flew to Michigan to record a bunch of videos and audio tracks with Blue Griffin.
 Keep an eye out because sh*t’s about to get real.
 Also, if you’re wondering why I have a random photo of a living room, it’s because I stayed with my recording engineer and his partner during my stay in Lansing.
-Their home is freakin’ ginormous.
-In fact, it’s an insult to call their house a “house” because their crib is actually an effin’ castle.
-Ha.
-Moving on, I’m planning to vlog a bunch this year so let me know if you have requests.
-I always take them into consideration!
+Their home is absolutely ginormous.
+In fact, it’s an insult to call their house a “house” because their place is actually a castle.

 7. Attending my first Her Campus Event + covering it as an ambassador for European Wax Center.

 I had a blast covering Her Campus’ College Fashion Week!
-European Wax Center generously sponsored my post – if you missed it, clicky here.
+European Wax Center generously sponsored my post – if you missed it, clicky here to read the recap.
 I really enjoyed the show because they featured “real” girls, and the audience was really supportive.
-As a plus, HC got Allie Gonino (Laurel from The Lying Game) to perform a lovely set as an opening act.
+As a plus, HC got Allie Gonino (Laurel from The Lying Game) to perform a lovely set as an opening act, which was really cool.

 What are some of your favorite moments from 2015?
 Leave me a comment below with your most memorable experience!
-Also, don’t forget to check out my list of end-of-the-year sales HERE.
+To follow more of my adventures, click here.